-STEP 2 : Students will be required to enter course selections Online.
-Username and passwords are the exact same ones that students use to login to Google classroom each day at school.
-There will be opportunities at school during Husky Hour for students to enter courses Online through March 1st.
-Counselors for 2024-2025 are:
+STEP 2 : Students will be required to enter course selections online.
+Username and passwords are the exact same ones that students use to login to Powerschool each day at school.
+There will be opportunities at school during lunch study for students to enter courses Online through February 28th.
+Counselors for 2025-2026 are: